CelliesProjects/aquacontrol2/README.md

 1. Download and unpack the zip file.

 2. Rename the folder you just unzipped to '`aquacontrol2`'.
-You can skip this step, but the Arduino IDE will moan about file and foldernames.

-3. Open the sketch in the Arduino IDE.
+3. Open the sketch by opening `aquacontrol2.ino` from the unzipped folder in the Arduino IDE.

 4. Use the upload button to compile and upload the sketch to the controller.